Manboy17/railroad/doc/Documentation.md

 Implementation: [my_implementation](../src/nl/saxion/cds/solution/MyQueue.java)

 #### Explanation
-The MyQueue class is a queue implementation using a custom MyArrayList to store its elements.
+The MyQueue class is a queue implementation using a custom DoubleLinkedList (provides efficient O(1) time complexity for both enqueue and dequeue operations, avoids element shifting and dynamically manages size) to store its elements.
 It implements the SaxQueue interface, providing standard queue operations like enqueue, dequeue, peek.
 The main concept of this data structure is "First In, First Out", meaning that the first element added to the queue will be the first one to be removed.

 #### Tests
 All tests can be found [here](../test/collection/MyQueueTest.java).
 Overall, i check if all methods work as expected and throw "EmptyCollectionException" exception if queue is empty.